Baked Ziti with Rigatoni (Creamy, Cheesy Family Dinner Recipe)

 Add the minced garlic and herbs, cooking for 30–60 seconds until fragrant.

-Next, stir in 3 tbsp tomato paste and cook for 2–3 minutes to caramelize.
+Next, stir in 3 tablespoon tomato paste and cook for 2–3 minutes to caramelize.
 Deglaze with ½ cup red wine, simmering 2–4 minutes until reduced by half.

 Add 16 oz diced tomatoes, 34 oz tomato sauce, and 2 bay leaves.
 Season with salt, pepper, and a small pinch of sugar.
 Simmer on low for 30–60 minutes, stirring occasionally.
 Add fresh basil in the last 10 minutes for a burst of brightness.